-With prices starting at $29.99/mo, the InMotion VPS solutions are extremely affordable.
+With prices starting at $19.99/mo, the InMotion hosting VPS solutions are extremely affordable.
 If you are a freelancer or a small digital agency, this is a very attractive package which you can use to host your clients' websites.
-Click here to see our specific InMotion VPS review.
+Click to see our specific InMotion VPS review.

-Their machines are highly specced and fast, with good amounts of RAM, starting at 4GB burstable RAM with 60GB of storage, much more than the cheapest Cloud Hosting solution offered by SG.
+Their machines are highly specced and fast, with good amounts of RAM, starting at 4GB burstable RAM with 90GB of storage and 2vCPU cores, much more than the cheapest Cloud Hosting solution offered by SiteGround.